tkLayout/tkLayout/config/stdinclude/CMS_Phase2/Pixel/Resolutions/README.txt

-NB on geometry (common to nominal and parametric cases) :
+NB on geometry :
 In the plane of any module, local Y axis is always along the strips, and local X axis is the axis orthogonal to it.
 As a result :
-Barrel modules : Local X axis is in RPhi, Local Y axis is along Z.
+Barrel modules : Local X axis is along RPhi, Local Y axis is along Z.
-Endcap modules : Local X axis is in RPhi, Local Y axis is along R.
+Endcap modules : Local X axis is along RPhi, Local Y axis is along R.

-Specific to parametric case : Alpha and beta angles are the reference notation angles for a track hitting a pixel module.
+Specific to parametric case : alpha and beta angles are the reference notation angles for a track hitting a pixel module.
 They are defined in Figure 7 from [3].

 [1] Parametrization of the spatial resolution of the reconstructed hits in the Inner Pixel for HL-LHC studies, E. Migliore and M. Musich, 2015/09/18
-[2] Summary of available parametrizations, E. Migliore, Torino, 2016/06/13 [3] Commissioning and Performance of the CMS Pixel Tracker with Cosmic Ray Muons, The CMS Collaboration, 2010/02/02.
+[2] Summary of available parametrizations, E. Migliore, Torino, 2016/06/13 [3] Commissioning and Performance of the CMS Pixel Tracker with Cosmic Ray Muons, The CMS Collaboration, 2010/02/02